From careers related to Korean to preparing for the TOPIK test, I want to help you get the most out of your Korean language learning journey.

 Regulatory bodies

 Three organizations are working for the Korean language’s unity, integrity, and growth.
-The aim of these regulatory bodies is to maintain it as the standard language and work as a guardian.
+These regulatory bodies aim to maintain the standard language and act as guardians.

 Korean speakers around the world

-Korean is the official language of South Korea (Republic of Korea – ROK) and North Korea (Democratic People’s Republic of Korea – DPRK).
-It is also the de facto language of China’s Yanbian Korean Autonomous Prefecture, along with Mandarin.
+Korean is the official language of South Korea (Republic of Korea—ROK) and North Korea (Democratic People’s Republic of Korea—DPRK).
+Along with Mandarin, it is also the de facto language of China’s Yanbian Korean Autonomous Prefecture.

-According to Ethnologue, with 82 million native speakers, Korean is the 23rd most spoken language in the world.
+According to Ethnologue, Korean, with 82 million native speakers, is the 23rd most widely spoken language globally.

-Nearly 80 million speak Korean as their mother tongue, of whom 50 million live in South Korea and 26 million in North Korea.
-Plus, 6 million diasporas live in China, the USA, Japan, Canada, and other countries.
+Nearly 80 million people speak Korean as their mother tongue; 50 million live in South Korea and 26 million in North Korea.
+Six million diasporas live in China, the USA, Japan, Canada, and other countries.

-As a result, it has become one of the most taught and studied foreign languages in the last few years.
+As a result, it has become one of the most widely taught and studied foreign languages in recent years.
 That is why the number of learners taking one of the Korean language tests has grown immensely.

 About the Korean language